torchsim_nl

 Notes

-• Automatically uses vesin_nl_ts when vesin is available
+• Automatically uses best available implementation

 • Fallback works on NVIDIA CUDA, AMD ROCm, and CPU